5 Qualities of Discipleship from a Biblical Perspective

 In the Great Commission, Jesus told his closest friends to go and make disciples of all nations (Matthew 28:19).
 After ministering to others, it’s beneficial to know whether we are actually fulfilling that instruction.

 Have we in fact made disciples of the people we’ve ministered to?
 How can we be sure?

-Here are 5 beautiful of a disciple of God, as shown in Scripture, and consequently 5 qualities of God Himself:
+Below are 5 characteristics of a disciple of God, as shown in Scripture, and consequently 5 qualities of God Himself.

 1. A Disciple Is Patient, Kind, and Gentle

 The Bible tells us that God is patient with us, slow to anger and abounding in love (Psalm 86:15).

 Consequently, the Bible also calls us to be patient, kind, and gentle.
 We do this by bearing HIS fruit in our lives (Galatians 5:22).
 When we allow His fruit to grow in our lives, our actions naturally become more patient, kind, and gentle.

 2. A Disciple Lives a Life that is Submitted to God’s Will

 God is reflected in the Bible as having a very clear plan for humanity and sticking with it (Philippians 1:6).
 The very life and death of Christ is the fulfillment of this plan.
 As He resonates through his disciples, they will begin to let Christ become ruler over every aspect.
 Wasteful living is rejected and daily activities are carried out with the purpose of serving God.

 3. A Disciple Lives a Sacrificial Life on Behalf of Others